centreon/centreon-documentation/versioned_docs/version-24.10/alerts-notifications/ticketing.md

 2. Fill in the properties.

-3. Set the parameters for your tickets in the **Ticket settings** section.
+3. Set the parameters for your tickets in the **Ticket management** section.
    - Define if you want to display **Resources with no tickets** or **Resources linked to a ticket**.

 4. Save your changes.